 Kangaroo Valley Experiences

-While most natural attractions around Kangaroo Valley can be enjoyed at absolutely no cost, a few experiences have been designed to offer something extra, to expand your possibilities of enjoying the region’s natural beauty.
-And while the experiences below attract a fee, not of them are expensive.
+While most natural attractions in Kangaroo Valley can be enjoyed at absolutely no cost, a few experiences have been designed to offer something extra, to expand your possibilities of enjoying the region’s natural beauty.
+And while the experiences below attract a fee, none of them are expensive.

 Minnamurra Rainforest Centre